DEPARTMENT OF COMMUNICATION MISSION STATEMENT

 COM 412 Conflict and Communication: Studies human behavior with particular attention to the role of conflict across various contexts (interpersonal relationships, group/team, organizational settings, and multi-cultural settings).

 COM 418 Advanced Public Relations: Addresses the advanced study of the discipline of public relations.
 Students develop skills in written and oral communication, critical thinking, problem solving, research, and strategic planning.
-Prerequisite: COM 318 or consent.
-PR Concentration.
+Prerequisite: COM 318 or consent of the instructor.